What's New On This Page?

 3. Direct south scramble.
 Bivouac in Kočna can also be ascended directly from Suhi dol (on the map: black dotted).
 No path, only weak trails on some places, also details of easy climbing.
 On the upper part a medium hard ferrata.
 (On the detailed topo map route 4.)

-In Oltarji, the summit in the NW ridge climbers also did a few short, harder climbs.
+2. In the Oltarji, the summit in the NW ridge climbers also did a few short, harder climbs.

-2. SW ridge.
-A long, pathless scrable, with sections of climbing up to UIAA II degree. very rarely done.
+2. The SW ridge.
+A long, pathless scramble and climbing (500 m), with sections of climbing up to UIAA II degree.
+Very rarely done.
 The ascent starts in Suhi dol, by crossing you reach Na Plazeh basin (also called Srce), then climb up on the SW ridge.
-Mala vrata is a small rock summit where the route is hardest, then you continue by the ridge on top (Na Križu).
+Mala vrata is a small rock summit (and notch) where the route is hardest, then you continue by the ridge on top (Na Križu) and further on Kokrska Kočna.

 WaterfallsAbove Jezersko and Kokra valley there are more than 10 waterfalls, which in winter offer good ice-climbing opportunities.
 The highest and quite challenging was once Čedca: topo, but today it is collapsed and extremely dangerous.